How to Make a Mind Map

 In a few clicks, you can go from a freshly brainstormed mind map to a detailed project chart.

-You can manage the entire project in this one document and easily switch back and forth to the different views using the tabs at the bottom of your work area.
+You can manage the entire project in this one document and easily switch back and forth to the different views using the layer tabs at the bottom of your work area.

 View mind map as gantt chart